web3/web3.js/packages/web3-providers-ws/README.md

 // in node.js
 var Web3WsProvider = require('web3-providers-ws');

-var options = { timeout: 5000 } // set a custom timeout at 5 seconds
-var ws = new Web3WsProvider('ws://localhost:8546', options);
+var options = { timeout: 30000, headers: {authorization: 'Basic username:password'} } // set a custom timeout at 30 seconds, and credentials (you can also add the credentials to the URL: ws://username:password@localhost:8546) var ws = new Web3WsProvider('ws://localhost:8546', options);
 ```